When the patience is stretched to the limit.

 The concept behind call stretching is very simple.
 A fraudulent carrier artificially inflates the duration of a call to be able to charge more money.
 But how can this be achieved?
 The duration is measured by the billing systems of several parties involved in the setup and handling of each voice call.
 It turns out that there are several ways.

 The basic scenario is not relaying the disconnect call event to the upstream provider.
 The carrier simply ignores the fact that the call has already been terminated by the called party and keeps it active for several more seconds.
 And each second means additional income for the fraudster and additional loss for those not participating in this scheme.

 However, there is a more elaborate way to achieve the same goal.
 First of all, the fraudster records the voice of the B-party during the call.
 And as soon as the disconnect message is received from the terminating network – the fraudster plays back the record to the calling subscriber.
 People are normally unaware of this trick, so they try to interact with the voice they hear for some time before realizing that this was just a recording.

-But was is the solution?
-Can there be a single source of truth which will eliminate the necessity to dig deep down into call traces?
+But what is the solution?
+Can there be a single source of truth that will eliminate the necessity to dig deep down into call traces?

 The simple concept of direct communication between two operators can change the whole approach to fighting fraud in no time.
 And AB Handshake provides the perfect technology for this transformation.